apache/ignite-3/modules/platforms/cpp/DEVNOTES.md

 ### MacOS Build

-On macOS it is typically required to use the C++ standard library from the LLVM project:
+On macOS, it is typically required to use the C++ standard library from the LLVM project:

 ```
 conan profile update settings.compiler.libcxx=libc++11 default